neperfepx/neper/doc/fileformat.rst

 - :data:`$ElsetOrientations` denotes the beginning of an elset orientation field.

+- :data:`$EndElsetOrientations` denotes the end of an elset orientation field.

 - :data:`<number_of_elsets>` is the number of elsets.

 - :data:`<orientation_descriptor>` is the orientation descriptor.